wandb/codesearchnet/README.md

 GitHub+Microsoft|[link](https://github.com/ml-msr-github/semantic-code-search)|Neural Bag of Words (cosine loss) |0.662|**0.419**|**0.259**|**0.168**|**0.123**
 GitHub+Microsoft|[link](https://github.com/ml-msr-github/semantic-code-search)|1DCNN+SelfAttention|**0.757**|0.416|0.135|0.106|0.054

  We encourage the community to beat these baselines and submit a PR including your new benchmark in the above leaderboard.
 Please see these [instructions for submitting to the leaderboard](src/docs/LEADERBOARD.md).
 Some requirements for submission to this leaderboard:

   - Results must be reproducible with clear instructions.
   - Code must be open sourced and clearly licensed.
   - Model must demonstrate an improvement on at least one of the auxilary tests.

- You may notice that we have provided links in the **Notes** section of the leaderboard to a dashboard that shows detailed logging of our training and evaluation metrics, as well as  model artifacts for increased transperency.
-We are utlizing [Weights & Biases](https://www.wandb.com/) (WandB), which is free for open-source projects.
-While logging your models on this system is optional, we encourage participants who want to be included on this leaderboard to provide as much transperency as possible.
+ You may notice that we have provided links in the **Notes** section of the leaderboard to a dashboard that shows detailed logging of our training and evaluation metrics, as well as  model artifacts for increased transparency.
+We are utilizing [Weights & Biases](https://www.wandb.com/) (WandB), which is free for open-source projects.
+While logging your models on this system is optional, we encourage participants who want to be included on this leaderboard to provide as much transparency as possible.

 # Obtaining The Data

  There are several options for acquiring the data.

- 1. Extract the data from source and parse, annotate, and dedupe the data.
+ 1. Extract the data from source and parse, annotate, and deduplicate the data.
 To do this, see the [dataextraction README](src/dataextraction/README.md).

  2. Obtain a pre-processed dataset.
 (Recommended)